by Dylan Kerr

-Addiction can be when our life is out of control and in chaos but we cannot stop and some cannot even see the gravity of the situation.
-We are literally powerless to do anything about our life threatening situation.
-The American Society for addiction medicine defines this as;
+Addiction can be when our life is out of control and in chaos but we cannot stop, and some cannot even see the gravity of the situation.
+We are literally powerless to do anything about our life-threatening situation.
+The American Society for Addiction Medicine (ASAM) defines this as:

 Powerlessness: Imagine for a moment trying to drive a car whilst someone else is sitting at the wheel; this is how powerlessness works.

-Here is a brief addiction exercise we do at Hope Rehab to breakdown how our addiction is effecting our lives, it is know as the 4 L’s
+Here is a brief addiction exercise we do at Hope Rehab to break down how our addiction is affecting our lives, it is known as the 4 L’s.

 The principle of this addiction exercise is honesty; here we admit to examples of our addiction.
 We also accept and surrender to the idea that our way has not worked; this promotes Ego deflation.
 Surrender means moving over to the winning side.
 Only through self-assessment, using the headings below, can this process begin to work.
 These are our bottom lines.